-Joe Burrow and the Cincinnati Bengals head to M&T Bank Stadium to take on Jackson and the Baltimore Ravens this week on Sunday Night Football.
-Live coverage begins at 7:00 p.m.
+The Baltimore Ravens will battle it out with the Cincinnati Bengals this week on Sunday Night Football in an AFC North Wild Card Weekend showdown you don’t want to miss.
+Live coverage begins at 7:30 p.m.
 ET with Football Night in America on NBC and Peacock.
-Kickoff time is at 8:20 p.m.
+Kickoff time is at 8:15 p.m.
 See below for additional information on how to watch Sunday night’s Bengals vs Ravens matchup.

 - TV Channel: NBC